Monsanto, global biotechnology pioneer, has initiated a collaboration

 The drought-resistant corn project, funded by the Bill and

 Melinda Gates Foundation and the Howard G. Buffett Foundation,

 involves the development through genetic modification (GM)

-moisture over maybe three to four weeks.
-The drought-resistant
+over maybe three to four weeks.
+The drought-resistant gene

-under conventional means can last without moisture over
+conventional means can last without moisture over one week.

 The germplasm for the research which will be donated by